 So here’s my goal.
 And don’t judge me.
-After one day of stay at home dadding I think I just may be able to rhythm bubs sleep time with some washing and netflixing 🙂 So while washing may take some time I just may be able to make it enjoyable time.
-Now this may sound like I’m a terrible parent, or maybe this is a secret that all stay at home parents’ keep on the quiet.
+After one day of stay at home dadding, I think I just may be able to rhythm bubs sleep time with some washing and netflixing 🙂 So while washing may take some time I just may be able to make it an enjoyable time.
+Now, this may sound like I’m a terrible parent, or maybe this is a secret that all stay at home parents’ keep on the quiet.
 All I know is that I’m going to pick a new show and see if I can watch one episode a week while folding.
 So what new Netflix show do you recommend?

 - One on One time is pretty special

 Georgia, my #3 child started prep this year.
 I had the privilege of taking her to meet her class and see her in a different context.
 What I saw blew my mind.
 I saw a completely different person than the girl I knew at home.
 She was far more confident than I had ever imagined.
 No longer under the sway of her older brother or sister, she spread her own wings and was soaring.
 It was awesome.
 I was so shocked that when I got home I told my wife that it felt like I didn’t really know her.
 In one sense I felt saddened.
 Almost like I had neglected my relationship with her.
-In another sense I was delighted and wanted to get to know this girl even more.
-Either way I was reminded that being a big family is awesome.
+In another sense, I was delighted and wanted to get to know this girl even more.
+Either way, I was reminded that being a big family is awesome.
 It’s fun, it’s loud, it’s crazy busy and it’s an absolute blessing from God.
 It’s also really easy to let the individual slip through the cracks.
 We are a family, we are a community and we’re also individuals.
 This is a tension I’m learning to balance.
-How do we as parents create a family culture whereby the one doesn’t rule the whole and at the same time the one doesn’t get lost amongst the whole.
+How do we as parents create a family culture whereby the one doesn’t rule the whole and at the same time the one doesn’t get lost amongst the whole?

 I’m reminded that it’s super important to have the one on one.
 This year I’m really looking forward to my one on one time with my youngest.
-I hope to build my friendship with her and get to know who God has made her to be.
+I hope to build my friendship with her and get to know who God has made her be.
 I’m also looking forward to making a more concerted effort to do the same with the other three kids and especially my wife.
 She has given so much of herself over the last 8 years and joyfully.
 I also know that she’s going to blossom even more this year.
 Because like I said in the beginning – she rocks.

 So if you are the praying type I’d love some prayer as a Dad and husband to be able to meet the emotional and relational needs of my family as individuals.